ThomasPtht/ThomasPtht/README.md

 _I have skills in React and Next.js for designing responsive, high-performance, and maintainable interfaces.
 On the backend side, I've already developed REST and GraphQL APIs, worked with ORMs like TypeORM and Prisma, and DBMSs such as PostgreSQL.
 I've also gained experience with DevOps on projects where I implemented unit/integration tests and participated in the development of CI/CD pipelines._

-_I am committed to ongoing professional development to improve and enhance my skills; for example, I am currently studying the Angular framework._
+_I am committed to ongoing professional development to improve and enhance my skills; discovering new tools like Angular or currently React Native.
+I am currently developing a mobile app intended for release on app stores (KITROOM). _

 _I am eager to apply my knowledge to real-world projects, both individually and as part of a team._